AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

 ---
 title: Why I Could Be Wrong
 date: 2023-01-01
 description: Some people believe that certainty is achievable.
-I do not.
+I don't.
 My position is that, for almost anything I currently believe, there’s a possibility that it could be false.
 image: images/lotus.jpg
 ---